Post Charges

 After a clinician charts an encounter, they click “Bill” to make the encounter ready for billing.
 Once they’ve verified procedures, diagnoses, and linking, you can “check out” the encounter by posting charges.

-As you post charges for an encounter, you can review and update patient information (like insurance eligibility), double-check the linking and codes that the clinician selected, optionally select or adjust code modifiers, and post any payments received.
+As you post charges for an encounter, you can review and update patient and encounter information, double-check the linking and codes that the clinician selected, work with TOS payments, and more.

 Watch a Video: You can watch a quick video introduction to posting charges in PCC EHR.